W0VOS/CM7KF/README.md

 ### Extra information
 * **Fixed** Some people have had issues getting the numbers to return to the top of the stock keyboard; to fix this go into the keyboard settings and make sure your language settings are correct.
 * If you are coming from stock you will need to move all your books from /sdcard/Books/ to sdcard/kindle/ (please note some of these may need to be redownloaded).
+* There is some confusion regarding the entries "Phone Idle" and "Cell Standby" in the battery/usage stats.
+This is referring to the device idle and standby, it could just as easily say "Tablet Idle" and "Device Standby" but it wasn't considered in the original creation (this can be resolved w/ an overlay most likely but I have not researched it).
+Your device battery is not wasting away to some mysterious phone/cell service so sleep easy.

 ### Credits and Thanks
 * JackpotClavin for original concept build.
 * Whistlestop for the initial repos.
 * sitic for writing the walk through for JackpotClavin's CM9 repo.
 * Pkt_Lnt providing fixes listed in extra information.
+* SkimpKilla for compiling this into something people can flash.
+* Takenover83; a custom backup file is the weirdest concept ever but people like it so have at it.